Updated June 24, 2020

-AOAC has implemented a policy of telework for staff working in the Rockville, Maryland office, which will remain in effect until at least June 1.
+AOAC has implemented a policy of telework for staff working in the Rockville, Maryland office, which will remain in effect until July 5.
 Normal business operations including meetings, communications, and standards development are continuing as usual via remote technology such as conference calls and project management platforms.
 Email and calls to our main line (301/924-7077) are being continuously monitored.

 AOAC expects these critical areas of work to continue through remote technology, which is already a well-established part of our Standards and Official Methods infrastructure.
 However, some delays are to be expected in the short term as contributing scientists and businesses focus on adapting their operations to the immediate impact of the public health situation.
 If you have any specific issues please contact Deborah McKenzie, Senior Director of Standards. ([email protected])

 The AOAC Research Institute and Performance Tested Methods program are functioning normally via telephone, video conferencing, and electronic communications.
 Please contact Scott Coates, Senior Director of the AOAC Research Institute, ([email protected]) with any questions or issues.